What things are currently banned in China?

 Beijing’s tight grip on media extends to books.
 Every book is screened before publication, and censorship is standard procedure.

-Obvious topics that are off limits include critical talk about Tibet, Taiwan, or the Communist Party.
+Obvious topics that are off limits include critical talk about Tibet, Taiwan, or the Chinese Communist Party.
 Reporting on the wealth of Chinese officials is also forbidden.

 Publishers that ignore the rules are quickly shut down.
 This leaves authors with a choice – agree to censorship or forfeit access to 1.4 billion potential readers.